release-engineering/pom-manipulation-ext/README.md

 This extension combines many of the features of [VMan](https://github.com/jdcasey/pom-version-manipulator), [Maven Versioning Extension](https://github.com/jdcasey/maven-versioning-extension) and [Maven Dependency Management Extension](https://github.com/jboss/maven-dependency-management-extension).

 For more details on usage see https://release-engineering.github.io/pom-manipulation-ext.

+## Developing

+### Prequisites

+* Java 1.6 or later
+* Maven 3.0.4 or later.

+### Commits

+An example `codestyle.xml` is supplied which is compatible with Eclipse and may also be imported into IntelliJ.
+There is also an IntelliJ compatible copyright template suitable for use when the project is imported into IntelliJ.

+### Building

+`mvn clean install` will compile and run all of the unit tests.
+In order to run the integration tests `-Prun-its` should be passed in.
+For the command line tests, it is possible to run a specific one by passing e.g. `-Dtest=DefaultCliIntegrationTest -Dtest-cli=<test name e.g. depmgmt-strict-mode-exact>`.